Archive for January, 2008

 Blunt dissection of a piece of bacalao

 For New Year’s Eve I prepared a casserole of salted and dried cod cooked with potatoes, tomatoes, bell peppers, onions, olive oil and cayenne peppers.
 In Norway we call this dish “bacalao”, which is the word for cod in Spanish.
 The dried and salted cod is called “klippfisk” in Norwegian.
-This literally means “cliff fish”, as it was traditionally dried on the cliffs along the coast.
-Read more »
+This literally means “cliff fish”, as it was traditionally dried on the cliffs along the coast. « Read the rest of this entry »

 Darkness on the edge of wound